Blackpool Council is responsible for the regulation of the hackney carriage and private hire trades within the Borough of Blackpool.

 - Ensure that their approach to their regulatory activities is transparent

-Licence holders may be referred to the Public Protection Sub-Committee for committing offences, failure to comply with any part of this policy, or for other any other conduct which impacts on their fitness to be a licence holder.
-The Sub-Committee will consider the impact of the offending/conduct on the individual’s fitness to hold a licence and take such action as is appropriate in the circumstances.
+Licence holders may be referred to the Public Protection Sub-Committee for committing offences, alleged failure to comply with any part of this policy, or any other alleged conduct, which the licensing service believes may impact on their fitness to be a licence holder.
+The sub-committee will consider evidence available and if substantiated, the impact of the offending/conduct on the individual’s fitness to hold a licence and take such action as is appropriate in the circumstances.

 Vehicles can be suspended in accordance with section 68 Local Government (Miscellaneous Provisions) Act 1976 if an officer is not satisfied as to the fitness of a vehicle.